peetkes/keda-demo/readme.md

 kubectl get pods kedalab-pubsubplus-dev-0 -n solace -o wide
 ```

-### Portforwarding to be able to access the broker Admin UI in a browser
+### Portforwarding to be able to access the broker Admin UI in a browser (Not needed if you use Docker Desktop)
 ```
 kubectl port-forward -n solace kedalab-pubsubplus-dev-0 8080:8080
 ```

-Run the broker admin UI by `http://localhost:8080`
+Run the broker admin UI by `http://localhost:8080` and login with user `admin` and password `admin`.

 ## Deploy apps and configure Solace Broker